bevyengine/bevy-website/content/learn/book/development-practices/fast-compiles/_index.md

    rustup default nightly
    ```

-   You can use `cargo +nightly ...` if you don't want to change the default to nightly.
+   You can use `cargo +nightly ...` if you don't want to change the default to nightly, but just want to use it once for the current command.

 3. **Configure cargo**: With the linker installed and nightly rust activated, all we need to do now is put them to proper use.
 Copy [this file](https://github.com/bevyengine/bevy/blob/main/.cargo/config_fast_builds) to `YOUR_WORKSPACE/.cargo/config.toml`.
 For the project in this guide, that would be `my_bevy_game/.cargo/config.toml`.